 EUL661A: Low Vision Geriatric Optometry Lab.
-(0.75 credit hours, taught in US by MBKU faculty)
+(0.75 credit hour, taught by MBKU faculty in US)

 The laboratory presents examination procedures and techniques utilized for geriatric and visually impaired patients in traditional and non-traditional settings; motility procedures; geriatric case management; and an introduction to rehabilitation optics and optical systems for visual impairment.
 The performance characteristics and clinical application of optical and non-optical treatment options for visual impairment are presented.